 With its 20.4MP sensor, the OM-D E-M1X pushed this to a whopping 80MP while on a tripod, and 50MP while handheld, giving the Micro Four Thirds camera a resolution on par with medium-format systems.

 However, the handheld capability is only made possible by the E-M1X' dual processors providing the extra horsepower.
-Likewise, that extra oomph is what enables the X to create an 80MP image; the older E-M1 Mark II could only output a Hi Res Shot of 50MP.
+Likewise, that extra oomph is what enables the X to create an 80MP image; the older E-M1 Mark II could only output a High Res Shot of 50MP.

 8. Single TruePic IX processor

-The Olympus OM-D E-M1X boasted a pair of quad-core TruePic VIII processors – double that seen in the older flagship camera, the E-M1 Mark II.
+The Olympus OM-D E-M1X boasts a pair of quad-core TruePic VIII processors – double that seen in the older flagship camera, the E-M1 Mark II.
 The four-year-old E-M5 Mark II, by comparison, had the TruePic VII processor.

 Certainly it would be nice for Olympus to give us a shiny new TruePic IX processor.
 After all, the TruePic VIII debuted with the E-M1 Mark II back in 2016.
 Yes, if the company was going to incorporate a new CPU, putting it in the E-M1X might have made more sense.
-However, putting two brand-new processors in the camera would have been an expensive inclusion – it actually makes more sense to debut a new sensor in the E-M5 Mark III.
+However, putting two brand-new processors in the camera would have been an expensive inclusion – so it actually makes more sense to debut a new sensor in the E-M5 Mark III.

 While a TruePic IX would deliver tangible benefits – improvements in operating speed, autofocus efficiency, frame-rates and buffering – it won't enable the E-M5 Mark III to incorporate some of the E-M1X' features that were made possible by dual processing.